taennan/shot-kal-dalet/README.md

 Any problems with the game will most likely not be fixed as I like to laugh at my early mistakes

-Perhaps one day they may be fixed, but I'll make a sepearte branch for that
+Perhaps one day they may be fixed, but I'll make a seperate branch for that